gturi/nca/README.md

 ## Examples

-Refer to this [README](./examples/README.md) to know how to define your scripts custom aliases.
-They should cover every situation from the entry level to the most advanced ones.
+Refer to this [README](./examples/README.md) for the documentation.
+The examples should cover every situation, from the entry level to the most advanced ones.

-Alternatively refer to this [git repository](https://github.com/gturi/nca-aliases) where I save my aliases.
+Otherwise, refer to this [git repository](https://github.com/gturi/nca-commands) where I track the ones I have defined.

 [Back to top](#nca---Node-Command-Alias)